 - .
-The shares will be offered on a best efforts basis to investors at $$10\ \mathrm{per}$$ share. - .
+The shares will be offered on a best efforts basis to investors at \$10 per share. - .
 We will pay selling commissions to broker-dealers of 7% and a dealer manager fee for reimbursement of marketing expenses of 2.5% out of the offering proceeds raised. - .
-We will invest approximately 84% of the offering proceeds raised in real estate properties, and the balance will be used to pay fees and expenses. - .
-The offering will terminate on or before December 19, 2002.
+We will invest approximately 84% of the offering proceeds raised in real - estate properties, and the balance will be used to pay fees and expenses. .
+The offering will terminate on or before December 19, 2002. - · The offering will commute on of before becember 19, 2002.